aimable0/alu-zero_day/git/README.md

-The project is about git
+The project is about git and its basic commands